UnofficialJuliaMirror/RandomizedPropertyTest.jl-6d7a0864-9fbc-11e9-1427-7bb65d6eba8e/README.md

 ----

 - XXX modify `@quickcheck` to allow `n=[arbitrary expression]`.
+- XXX add LICENSE.TXT, a copyright section to this readme, and a copyright header to src/*.jl
 - Write generators and special cases for all the things (see how QuickCheck does it?):
   - square matrices
   - symmetric matrices